-Philippe Coutinho became the third-most expensive player in the world when he completed his dream move from Liverpool to Barcelona for €120 million and Liverpool are reportedly eyeing Bordeaux winger Malcom as his replacement.
-But they are not alone in scouting out the 20-year-old; Arsenal and Manchester United both hold an interest in him too.
+Coutinho became the third-most expensive player in the world when he completed his dream transfer from Liverpool to Barcelona for €120 million (£107m/$144m) plus add-ons and the Reds were one of the teams eyeing Malcom as his potential replacement.

-He has already proven his decisive quality in an ailing team, chipping in with numerous vital contributions – often in spectacular style.
-His last-minute equaliser against Lyon back in August, where he cut inside from the right and arrowed a fierce shot into the top corner of the net was typical of the spectacular input he has provided his side.
+He had already proven his decisive quality in an ailing team by then, chipping in with numerous vital contributions – often in spectacular style.
+His last-minute equaliser against Lyon back in August, where he cut inside from the right and arrowed a fierce shot into the top corner of the net was typical of the impressive input he provided the French side.

-In 18 league appearances this season, he has found the net seven times and has provided four assists, a tally that should surely be greater given he has created 43 chances for his misfiring team-mates.
-When his form has dipped, so too has that of the side he has carried almost single-handedly at times.
+In 38 league appearances last season, he found the net 12 times and provided seven assists, a tally that should surely have been greater given he created 87 chances for his misfiring team-mates.
+When his form dipped, so too did that of the side he carried almost single-handedly at times.

-He is simultaneously their greatest goalscoring threat and their creative hub, as capable of cutting in from the wing to fire home from 30 yards as he is at producing a killer pass.
+He was simultaneously the greatest goalscoring threat for Bordeaux and also the team's creative hub, as capable of cutting in from the wing to fire home from 30 yards as he was at producing a killer pass.

 Unsurprisingly, when news of Premier League interest first reached the banks of the Gironde, Bordeaux were insistent that they would not sell.